Timorese Democratic Union: Early history (1974–1975)

 The UDT originally advocated continued links with Portugal instead of complete independence, using the Tetum slogan Mate Bandeira Hun, meaning 'Death in the shadow of the flag', but later formed an alliance with the more left-wing Frente Revolucionaria de Timor-Leste Independente (Fretilin) to work towards gradual independence in January 1975.
 Initially, the party's programme consisted of democracy, human rights, self-determination and income redistribution.
-The founders of the party included the brothers Mário, Manuel and João Carrascalão, Domingos de Oliveira (the first General Secretary), Francisco Lopes da Cruz and César Augusto Mousinho (then Mayor of Dili and Vice President of the UDT).
+The founders of the party included the brothers Mário, Manuel and João Carrascalão, Domingos de Oliveira (the first General Secretary), Francisco Xavier Lopes da Cruz and César Augusto Mousinho (then Mayor of Dili and Vice President of the UDT).
 Mário Carrascalão was the founding president, but had to relinquish his office to the former customs officer Lopes da Cruz under pressure from Portuguese officers, as Carrascalão was said to have too close ties to the old dictatorship.
 Moisés da Costa Amaral was president of the political commission from 1975 to 1989.
-Augusto Mouzinho, the mayor of Dili, became deputy chairman of the UDT.
+César Augusto Mouzinho, the mayor of Dili, became deputy chairman of the UDT.

 This alliance lasted for only five months and broke up among accusations that Fretilin was not exercising control over its more extreme members, specifically those of Communist leanings.
 Although by this time UDT leaders like Francisco Lopes da Cruz had held meetings with BAKIN, the then Indonesian military intelligence, which had signalled Jakarta's misgivings about an independent state under Fretilin control.

 On August 11 of that year, after a majority in favour of Fretilin threatened to emerge, the UDT staged a coup against the Portuguese administration, and a three-month civil war erupted.
 This coup was partly done in order to deprive Indonesia of a pretext for intervention.
 The neighbouring country threatened to invade in order to prevent Fretilin from coming to power.
 UDT President Lopes da Cruz was arrested by UDT leaders João Viegas Carrascalão and Domingos de Oliveira, as he was suspected of collaborating with Indonesia.
 The suspicion was later confirmed.
 However, the UDT was defeated by Fretilin in the ensuing civil war.
 Around 2,000 people died, including UDT supporters who had already been captured by Fretilin.
 As many as 3.000 UDT politicians and supporters fled across the border to West Timor, where they were required and pressured to sign a petition calling for East Timor's incorporation into Indonesia, with most of the UDT loyalists declining the offer, as it would be considered a betrayal to its own ideology and trust for the country.
 After the signing, the UDT split into two factions, with only a small percentage of UDT giving up on hope and decided to side with Timorese Popular Democratic Association (APODETI) to call for Indonesian annexation, while the rest of the UDT decided to take a fight with the Indonesian invading forces or decided to leave Timor to seek help and make a congress with Fretilin in Australia and Portugal to work towards independence.